#open Terms of Service v1.0

 In each case, you’ll be able to familiarize yourself with the changes and decide if you would like to continue participating.

 Technology. #open relies on a lot of technologies that are outside of our control - like the Internet, the cloud, and wireless phone networks.
 If those technologies fail or become unavailable to us, then #open could stop working.
 This could happen at any time.
 The situation could be a temporary glitch, or it could be permanent.
 If this happens, we’ll let you know as soon as we can so that you can decide whether you'd like to move, store, or discard your information.
-If you are a fee-paying subscriber, we will reimburse you accordingly.

 People in the Real World.
 We do everything we can to keep our community sane, safe, and secure, but we cannot control what community members do in the real world, even if the way they act in the real world seems really different from the way they come across on #open.
 So, please be safe, be careful, take the time to get to know people, and do not share more information than is necessary.

 If you feel that your safety has been compromised as a result of your use of #open, please contact your local authorities and report the incident to us by emailing email@example.com or contacting our support via the in-app messaging system.
-In addition, unmatch anybody who makes you feel unsafe, and rate that person appropriately as soon as you can, if you can.
+In addition, unmatch anybody who makes you feel unsafe, and report that person appropriately as soon as you can, if you can.

 We cannot and do not guarantee that you will not be harmed in real-world interactions with other community members, and we cannot and do not guarantee that we will be able to do anything to deal with anyone you may report to us.